Hoppers of North Carolina:

 Distribution: Eastern North America, this primarily northern species ranges as far south as the southern Appalachians in North Carolina

-Abundance: Recorded from only several counties in the mountains, likely more abundant in this region.
+Abundance: Recorded from throughout the mountains, likely more abundant in this region.

 Seasonal Occurrence